atharva-again/samvaad/README.md

 ## Continuous Integration

 Automated test runs execute through GitHub Actions.
-The workflow defined in `.github/workflows/ci.yml` runs a matrix of jobs that installs both the CPU and GPU requirement sets, exercising the full `pytest` suite under each configuration on every push to `main` (and this branch) as well as on pull requests targeting `main`.
+The workflow runs CPU tests on all pushes and pull requests to `main`.
+GPU tests run only on pushes to `main` to avoid the overhead of installing large PyTorch GPU wheels on every PR.
+Both configurations exercise the full `pytest` suite.
 No additional secrets are required for the suite to pass because external services are mocked in the tests.
 You can monitor the latest builds from the **Actions** tab on GitHub.

 ---